-OpenText Content Server is a fantastic ECM platform - it provides the foundational repository and information governance backbone for a broad range of business applications.
+OpenText Content Suite is a fantastic ECM platform - it provides the foundational repository and information governance backbone for a broad range of business applications.
 But every powerful platform needs enhancements to deliver certain business processes in an optimal fashion.

 In a recent meeting with a client, I was asked for advice on how to implement a specific workflow scenario.

 We need a review and approval workflow, with the ability to apply an electronic signature and then convert the final document into a PDF.
 It's for our management, so it must be really simple to use.
 How would you recommend building it?